RydbirkJr/RoboSolver/report/report.md

 This algorithm is an attempt to solve the game without keeping track of each game state.
 The obvious advantage of this is to eliminate the branching factor's impact on the running time.
 The algorithm does not guarantee an optimal solution.
 The algorithm stores information about every time a robot interacts with a field.
 The interaction can be split in two - when the robot moves over the field or when it lands on the field.
 In the latter, landing on a field is denoted a *final state* while moving over a field is denoted an *intermediate state*.
 The algorithm assumes that every field can only have one final state for each robot and only one intermediate state for each combination of direction and color.

+***Illustrate an initial move with a single robot***

 Finale states are queued in a min-heap queue, ordered by the number of moves.
 These states represent only the single robot's state, thus for each element in the queue, only one robot is processed.
 The robot is moved in all directions and new states are created for each visited field if no redundant states already exists for the given field.
-The algorithm terminates when there's no more robot states to process and returns the best result.
+The algorithm terminates when there are no more robot states to process and the best result is returned.

 ###Algorithm
 Let *S[i,j]* refer to the element storing states for *F[i,j]*. *S[i,j]* is instantiated at the first visit to *F[i,j]*.
 Each $s \in S$ stores final states in a hash table using the color of the robot as key.
 In addition, *s* stores all intermediate states in a hash table using the direction of the robot move as the key.
 Finally, *s* stores if a robot starts on the field.